doantanphong-hcmus/doantanphong-hcmus/README.md

 - Learning Game Programming through C# and Unity Engine
 - Learning to turn mechanics, systems, and stories into meaningful player experiences
-- Carrying what I learned from AI, data, testing, and full-stack products into game development
 - Researching for AI knowledge

 ### Things I've built